arielb135/HPA-with-prometheus-and-RabbitMQ/README.md

 # HPA-with-prometheus-and-RabbitMQ
 Autoscale a deployment based on a custom metric from prometheus (RabbitMQ) tutorial:

-So, i managed to get this to work, the following needs to be done:

 **Few things that are important to do: **